IMDb Update Status FAQ

 - Your credit may have been submitted to the wrong filmography section.
 For example, we list only main film editors in the Editor credits section: other types of editing jobs (such as sound editor or assistant editors) need to be added under the proper data section (like the Sound Department or Editorial Department).

 We list only acting roles in the Cast section of a film, so other types of performances need to be added under the proper data section.
-For example: voiceovers, looping, adr work, stand-ins, photo doubles and puppeteers belong to the Miscellaneous Crew; stunt performers and stunt doubles belong to the Stunts section, etc.
+For example: voiceovers, looping, adr work, stand-ins, photo doubles and puppeteers belong to the Additional Crew; stunt performers and stunt doubles belong to the Stunts section, etc.

 - The format of your entry may have been incorrect.
 Our system must be very picky about format of titles and years because we have over a million titles, many of them very similar, and over three million people.
 You need to be very precise when entering a new title or name, to avoid confusion with existing entries in the database.

 - The content or your submission may have been incorrect.
 Everyone makes mistakes and sometimes people think they've recognized a familiar actor in a film, or maybe have heard rumors about the casting of an upcoming film that later turn out to be false.
 We are careful about the data that is posted on our site and tend to err on the side of caution.

 - If you tried to delete or correct existing data, you may have failed to enter a valid explanation, or provided one that we could not verify.
 Our editors will not change or remove existing data unless there is a valid, verifiable reason.

 - I assure you the information is correct, how do I resubmit it?

 You should resend the update via the site.
 You can go back to your original update in your update history and edit it and re-send it.
 You should double check that the entry does fulfill our eligibility requirements and provide additional information for our editors.
 Simply re-sending the update as-is will not work.

 Currently, the best way to contact our editors and provide additional information is through the process described here.

 - How can I provide proof that my submission is valid?